 In many situations, a successful plaintiff will be able to recover compensation for medical expenses, lost wages, pain and suffering, property damage, and other economic and non-economic damages.
 While there is no limit to the economic damages that you may receive for your injuries, Michigan does limit non-economic damages to $280,000.
 In cases involving serious injury or death, however, a plaintiff may recover up to $500,000 in non-economic damages.

 If you have been harmed because of someone else’s negligence, you may be entitled to compensation.
 The Cadillac injury attorneys at the Neumann Law Group can assess the details of your situation and explain your legal options.
 We can diligently advocate for your rights in settlement negotiations and at trial.
-We are also ready to assist people who need a criminal defense attorney or representation in real estate, estate planning, family law, collections, or mediation matters.
-Contact us online or call us toll-free at 800-525-6386 to set up a free consultation.
+We are also ready to assist people who need a criminal defense lawyer or representation in real estate, estate planning, family law, collections, or mediation matters.
+Contact us online or call us toll-free at (800) 525-6386 to set up a free consultation with a qualified attorney today.